Study at Murdoch Law School

 Mooting allows you to prepare written arguments and present before a panel of judges in a real-life court setting.
 It is the best way to develop practical legal skills as it requires the highest level of legal writing, reading, analysis and communication.

-Murdoch Law School participates in a variety of mooting competitions between other law schools domestically, nationally and internationally.
+Murdoch Law School participates in a variety of mooting competitions between other law schools domestically, nationally and internationally, including the International Maritime Law Arbitration Moot, which we have run since 2006.

 Studying law units internationally not only helps you apply a global perspective to your degree, but it strongly enhances knowledge, skills and differentiation in the legal profession.